erSubhashThapa/100daysofcode/r2-log.md

   Then I started to watch this video on async/await: [async / await in JavaScript - What, Why and How - Fun Fun Function](https://www.youtube.com/watch?v=568g8hxJJp4)

   ## VSC Extensions
-  In the async await video the instructor uses a cool inline eveluation tool called [Quokka](https://quokkajs.com/).
+  In the async await video the instructor uses a cool inline evaluation tool called [Quokka](https://quokkajs.com/).
 I wanted to use it too but after doqnloading it following the [Quokka documentation](https://quokkajs.com/docs/) and the [Manage Extensions in Visual Studio Code](https://code.visualstudio.com/docs/editor/extension-gallery) page, I realized that to do what the teacher is doing I need the pro version.
 So forget quokka.

   ## ESLint